1961:

 Animator, desginer, Imagineer and Disney Legend Joyce Carlson is born in Racine,

 Wisconsin.
 Her 56 years at Disney include creating the original It's a Small World for the New York World's Fair of 1964.
-Carlson also worked as an ink artist on such films as Cinderella, Peter Pan and Sleeping Beauty.
-She
+Carlson first worked as an ink artist on such films as Cinderella, Peter Pan and Sleeping Beauty and

-was also the lead ink artist for the 1955 Disney classic Lady and the Tramp.
-Carlson later moved to Central Florida
+later as the lead ink artist for the 1955 Disney classic Lady and the Tramp.
+Carlson moved to Central Florida

 in 1982 to work at Disney World as a senior show production designer.
 She retired from her full-time position at